blahdora/rosalind/README.md

 - **problem_id.py:** The code that solves the problem.
 - **rosalind_problem_id.txt:** The sample dataset.
-- **problem_id.md:** Link to the problem, problem statement followed by a detailed explanation of the approach and the solution.
+- **problem_id.md:** Link to the problem, problem statement followed by a detailed explanation of the solution.

 ## Contributing
 We welcome contributions from the community!
 If you have a better solution, found a bug, or want to add a new problem, feel free to fork this repository and submit a pull request.